fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ### Atlas DO

-You have to options for this calibration:
+You have two options for this calibration:

 1. Single point calibration (dry point)
 2. 2-point calibration (dry point and 0 mg/L point)